Fibonaccios/Codewars-Achievement/README.md

 I will make it there eventually ^_^</p>

-Apologies in advance for some "noobish" solutions, many of them need to be refined since I got better in coding. :)
+Apologies in advance for some "noobish" solutions, many of them need to be refined since I got better at coding. :)
 </p>

 <a href="https://github.com/Codewars/codewars.com/wiki/About-Codewars">From</a> Codewars wiki:<br>